Privacy Policy

 • Opt out of marketing communications at any time

-• Request data portability or restriction of processing
+• Request data portability or restriction of processing where applicable

-• Submit a privacy-related complaint or inquiry
+• Submit a privacy related complaint or inquiry

-To make a request, contact us at: info@astuteli.com
+To make a request, contact us at info@astuteli.com.

 6. Data Security